robinfrankhuizen/azsub/README.md

 # Installation

-To build the executable run:
+To build the executable run the following.

 For windows: